Dwight Lauren Gnepper, 96, of Tiffin, died at 1:07 am Monday, March 23, 2020, at Seneca House.

 For out-of-town flower orders, or to offer condolences to the family, go to: www.traunerofuneralhome.com

-To plant a tree in memory of Dwight Lauren Gnepper, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dwight Lauren Gnepper, please visit our floral store.

 Dwight Gnepper Memorial Donation, c/o Liberty Aviation Museum